 ADK’s Teen Trail five day projects

-provide opportunities for high school students (aged 14 to 17).
+are geared towards high school students (aged 14 to 17).
 This program, which relies upon the key elements

 of teamwork and shared responsibility, focuses on educating participants on the ways and means of trail maintenance.

 Participants may learn such skills as how to properly install water devices such as water bars, how to harvest a tree using tools such

 as a crosscut saw and axe, or how to use boulders with a steel bar.
-Through the course of a trail project,

 campers share in a fun and rewarding experience while forming new friendships and memories.
 Ultimately a quality trail project is completed by

 trail crews that will protect the natural resource for many years.

 ADK provides campers with food, group camping gear, tools and experienced leadership.

-Specific sites for the summer 2013 program will be posted on our site as soon as available.
+Specific sites for the summer program will be posted on our site as soon as available.